• facebook

 Error 0xfffffc01 starting Storage Group /DC=COM/DC=EXAMPLE/CN=CONFIGURATION/CN=SERVICES/CN=MICROSOFT EXCHANGE/CN=FIRST ORGANIZATION/CN=ADMINISTRATIVE GROUPS/CN=FIRST ADMINISTRATIVE GROUP/CN=SERVERS/CN=ServerName/CN=INFORMATIONSTORE/CN=FIRST STORAGE GROUP on the Microsoft Exchange Information Store.
 Storage Group – Initialization of Jet failed.

-The error message mentioned above may arise for the following primary reasons:
+The aforementioned error message can be generated due to the following primary reasons:

 • You have specified wrong path for the mailbox store or public folder store that you want to mount.
 It may happen that the drive letter where the mailbox store or public folder store is located has been changed to another drive letter due to which the software is unable to find the required mailbox store or public folder store.